Lochnivar/ashverse/books/book-01-the-match/chapter-03.md

 "He's riding hard, suppose he's found some Rebels?"
 Lt.
 Robert Wilson quipped from behind and drew his reins as the two officers stopped.

 "At that pace?
 In this visibility?"
-Ward said with some notes of disapproval, either at the pace the trooper was pushing the horse or the at the jocularity from Wilson.
+Ward asked with some notes of disapproval, either at the pace the trooper was pushing the horse or the at the jocularity from Wilson.
 Or both.
-"He had better found Lee in his saddlebags."
+"He'd better have found Lee in his saddlebags."

 "I expect that we'll find out in a few minutes."
 Gamble put the binoculars away and turned his horse to close with the rider.

 "Colonel McVicker's compliments, sir."
 The rider slowed his pace without sawing at the horse's mouth.
 "The rebs are pulling out!
 All of them!"
-The young trooper's voice was full of excitement, the calvaryman's natural instinct to ride down the retreating infantry barely in check.
+The young trooper's voice was full of excitement, the cavalryman's natural instinct to ride down the retreating infantry barely in check.
 He extended a note and followed with a quick salute.

 Ward took the note and scanned it briefly.
 His eyebrows rose clear into his hat as he handed the note to Gamble.

 "McVicker is reporting that rebel artillery is moving northwest up the Mummasburg Road, sir.
-Infantry on it's heels."
+Infantry on its heels."

 Gamble took the note and read it thoroughly.

 "Meade's not going to believe this."
 He said and turned to another Lt.
 "Lt.
 Medill, courier to General Buford, immediately.
 Copy this note and add that I'm moving forward to assess the situation myself."
 He handed the note over.

 "George, I believe we need to go talk to McVicker to get some more details on this."
+Gamble urged his horse into a trot.
+It was, indeed, worth risking the horse to get this confirmed quickly.

 ---

 ~ 0630
 Leister House
-Cemetary Hill
+Cemetery Hill
 Gettysburg, Pennsylvania

 The Leister House seemed oddly active this early in the morning, or so it seemed to Colonel Frank Haskell.
 Granted, this was in the middle of a battle, but Haskell had heard that General Meade had arrived quite late last night and couldn't have had more than two hours of sleep if he was already up and awake.
 Something significant had to be happening.